 Day 1.
 Departure from Yerevan.
 Khor Virap Monastery.
-Areni winery tour.
-Areni Cave archaelological site where the world’s oldest winery and shoe were found.
+Areni village: winery tour and wine tasting.
 Noravank Monastery.
 Old Goris town.
-Stepanakert (the capital city of Karabakh).
-Overnight.
+Overnight in Stepanakert (the capital of NKR).

+Day 1.
 Early morning departure from Yerevan.
-The first stop of our trip is Khor Virap, the most sacred pilgrimage destination in Armenia not only because it’s the only place in Armenia where you’ll get the best view of the biblical Mount Ararat (the highest mountain in the world from its base, about 17,000feet high) within Armenian borders, but this is where St. Gregory the Illuminator was imprisoned for 13 years by the King Tiridates III for preaching Christianity.
-Guided by the remote majesty of biblical mount Ararat, we explore the site, its underground chambers, elegant chapels and are captivated by the ascetic atmosphere of the site.
-We continue to the south driving through the agricultural heart of Armenia, Ararat Plain offering a fantastic scenery of fruit orchards, endless vinyards at the foothills of Ararat Mountain where the Noah’s ark landed.
-As soon as the we pass the Ararat Plain we can experience the untamed beauty of Southern Armenia - surreal red rocks providing an eerie echo, honey-coloured villages sandwiched between them.
-Our next stop is the Monastery of Noravank, an architectural gemstone nestled among brick-red cliffs, just above a deep gorge.
-Afterwards we'll taste wine in Areni village, the cradle of viticulture!
-This is where world’s ancient winery was discovered recently (6000years old)!
-Winery tour and wine tasting (about 11 varieties including pomegranate and cherry wines).
-Visiting Areni 1 Cave where the world’s ancient winery has been excavated.
-Proceed to Goris.
-Discover the spirit of the Old town of Goris, a town in orchards and all the houses have the same unique architecture with red tile roofs, arched windows...
+The first stop of our trip is Khor Virap, the most sacred pilgrimage destination in Armenia for a number of reasons, primarily because this is where St. Gregory the Illuminator was imprisoned for 13 years before curing King Trdat III of a disease.
+This caused the conversion of the king and Armenia into the first officially Christian nation in the world in the year 301A.D.
+To this day you can visit the underground chamber he was imprisoned.
+Its location, near the closest point to Mount Ararat within Armenian borders, offers a spectacular view of the mountain, the national symbol of Armenia.Guided by the remote majesty of the snow-capped Ararat, we explore the site, its underground chambers, elegant chapels and are captivated by the ascetic atmosphere of the site.
+We continue to the south driving through the agricultural heart of Armenia, Ararat Plain offering a fantastic scenery of fruit orchards, endless vineyards at the foothills of the Mount Ararat where the Noah’s ark landed.
+As soon as the we pass the Ararat Plain we can experience the untamed beauty of Southern Armenia - surreal red rocks providing an eerie echo, honey-colored villages sandwiched between them.
+Our next stop is Noravank Monastery, an architectural gemstone nestled among brick-red cliffs, just above a deep gorge.
+Afterwards we'll taste wine in Areni village, the cradle of wine-making, where the world’s oldest winery has been found (6100years old)!
+Proceed to the lovely town of Goris, a town in orchards with houses having the same unique architecture - red tile roofs, arched windows...
 It’s famous for its home-made mulberry and cornel vodka.
-Then we enter the Republic of Nagorno Karabakh!
-This beautiful Armenian Republic, de facto independent, will surprise you by its incredible landscape, proud mountains which are covered by thick forests.
-Arrival in Stepanakert.
+Afterwards we continue to Stepanakert, the capital of Mountainous Artsakh Republic.
 Hotel check in.
-Overnight.
+Overnight in Stepanakert.

 Day 2.
-After breakfast we are off to Skhtorashen village in order to hike to a 2,000-year old Platan (plane) tree going high into the air.
-The platan was awarded a passport of the oldest and highest tree on the territory of the ex USSR.
+After breakfast we are off to Skhtorashen village where we visit the famous Tnjri, a 2,035-year old (as of 2015) plane tree going high into the air.
+The platan was awarded a passport of the oldest and highest tree in the territory of the ex-USSR.
 The hollow of a tree trunk is of 44 sq.km.
 On its area 100 persons can stand freely.
-We continue to Amaras, a 4th century monastery founded by St. Gregory the Illuminator.At the beginning of the 5th c. the creator of the Armenian alphabet Mesrop Mashtots opened here the first school.
-To this day it’s possible to see the Armenia alphabet letters on the ceiling of Amaras school engraved for the students bored from the classes.
+We continue to Amaras, a 4th century monastery founded by St. Gregory the Illuminator.At the beginning of the fifth century the creator of the Armenian alphabet, Mesrop Mashtots,established in Amaras the first-ever school that used his script.
+To this day it’s possible to see the Armenian alphabet letters on the ceiling of Amaras school engraved for the students bored during the classes.
 Even staring at the ceiling they could see the Armenian script.
 This amazing monastery has survived many invasions throughout its 1700 year old history.
-Driving through the endless orchards of mulberry trees we are back to Stepanakert.
-Walking in the silent streets of this old city, where some houses are transformed into shops and some trading stuff, tourists may feel colour of the Transcaucasian city of the end of 19th or the beginning of 20th century.
+Driving through the endless orchards of mulberry trees and vineyards, we are back to Stepanakert.
+Walking in the silent streets of this old city, where some houses are transformed into shops and some trading stuff, tourists may feel color of the Trans-Caucasian city of the end of 19th or the beginning of 20th century.
 Stepanakert, being surrounded from different directions by mountains and woods, is really a fine place for vacation .
-Though the city s not large, there are many picturesque places, little green squares and cosy court yards in it.
-We visit the Central Bazaar where you can feel yourself as if you are in a real noisy and colourful eastern market.
-Here you can see how the women are baking Jingalov Hats — a bread that has 14 herbs baked into it, a local specialty.
-Get acquainted with the history of this ancient amazing country by visiting “Museum of Artsakh History and Country Study”.
-Then we’ll have a photo stop at the national landmark of Karabakh, the statue “ We and Our Mountains”, tenderly called by the inhabitants grandfather-grandmother (the Grandfather and the Grandmother), which is built on a high hill at the entrance in the capital.
+Though the city is not large, there are many picturesque places, little green squares and cozy courtyards in it.
+We visit the Bazaar where you can feel yourself as if you are in a real noisy and colorful eastern market.
+Here you can see how the making process of Jingalov Hats — a bread that has 14 herbs baked into it, a local specialty.
+Get acquainted with the history of this ancient amazing country by visiting the Museum of Artsakh History and Country Study.
+Then we’ll have a photo stop at the national landmark of Karabakh, the statue “ We and Our Mountains”, tenderly called by the inhabitants grandfather-grandmother (the Grandfather and the Grandmother).
 The old man with the old woman, as if they grew on the top of the hill, symbolize the attachment of Karabakhian people to their native ground.
 Otherwise, this sculptural composition is called the monument to Long-Livers.
 Back to hotel.
 Rest.

 Day 3.
-After a healthy breakfast we are heading to the agrucultural heart of Karabakh, Martakert region.
-After passing the fields of corns and sunflowers we are in Khachen River Valley.
-Here we’ll have a hiking through the fields of yellow and red flowers guided by the river Khachen glowing like a silver line under the sunbeams… We are in a real paradise on earth…We visit the “pearl” or the “encyclopedia of Armenian architecture”, the fairy tale monastery of Gandzasar (13th century) meaning a “hilltop treasure” as it’s nestled on a mountains where lots of gold and gems were found.
-The unknown architect created a miraculous dome with images of Adam and Eve, baby Jesus, St. Mary, angels, birds, bulls, the duke’s family who sponsored the construction of that fabulous miracle of architecture which could impress the onlooker and express the might of the Khachen principality.
-Lunch on a river bank.
-Tasting barbecue, grilled vegetables and Karabakh wine!
-We continue our tour driving to Askeran Fortress built by the people of Karabakh in the 17th century in order to defend themselves from the Persian invaders.
-Then we drive through the ruins of Aghdam ghost city.
+After a healthy breakfast we are heading to the agricultural heart of Karabakh, Martakert region.
+After passing the sunflower and corn fields we are in Khachen River Valley.
+We are guided by the river Khachen glowing like a silver snake under the sunbeams… We are in a real paradise on earth…We visit the “pearl” or the “encyclopedia of Armenian architecture”, the fairy tale monastery of Gandzasar (13th century) meaning a “hilltop treasure” as it’s nestled on a mountain where lots of gold and gems were found.
+The unknown architect created a miraculous dome with images of Adam and Eve, baby Jesus, St. Mary, angels, birds, bulls, the duke’s family who sponsored the construction of that fabulous miracle of architecture which could impress the onlooker and express the power of the Khachen principality.
+Later we visit Askeran Fortress.
+On our way to Tigranakert Hellenistic city and archaeological site from the distance we see the ruins of Aghdam ghost city.
 Once a thriving city of 50.000 souls with its own airfield it was destroyed during the war in 1993.
 Tour of Tigranakert.
-Archaeologists date the foundation of Tigranakert to a period in the 80s BC, during the reign of King Tigranes the Great.
+Archaeologists date the foundation of Tigranakert to a period in the 80s BC, during the reign of King Tigranes the Great, the most powerful king in the history of Armenia.
 Archaeologists have uncovered two of the main walls of the city, as well as Hellenistic-style towers and an Armenian church dating to fifth to seventh centuries.
 Back to Stepanakert.
 Overnight.

 Optinal: Jeep tour to Dadivank Monastery and Jermajur hot springs